 DEPARTMENT OF BEHAVIORAL HEALTH AND

-Proposed Variance to Regulations to Assure the Rights of Individuals Receiving Services from Providers Licensed, Funded, or Operated by the Department of Behavioral Health and Developmental Services (12VAC35-115).
+Proposed Variances to the Regulations to Assure the Rights of Individuals Receiving Services from Providers Licensed, Funded, or Operated by the Department of Behavioral Health and Developmental Services (DBHDS) (12VAC35-115).

-Notice of action: The Department of Behavioral Health and Developmental Services (DBHDS), in accordance with Part VI, Variances (12VAC35-115-220), of the Regulations to Assure the Rights of Individuals Receiving Services from Providers Licensed, Funded, or Operated by the Department of Behavioral Health and Developmental Services (12VAC35-115), hereafter referred to as the “Human Rights Regulations,” is announcing an opportunity for public comment on the application for a proposed variance to the Human Rights Regulations.
+Notice of action: The Department of Behavioral Health and Developmental Services (DBHDS), in accordance with Part VI, Variances (12VAC35-115-220), of the Regulations to Assure the Rights of Individuals Receiving Services from Providers Licensed, Funded, or Operated by the Department of Behavioral Health and Developmental Services (12VAC35-115), hereafter referred to as the “Human Rights Regulations,” is announcing an opportunity for public comment on an application for proposed variances to the Human Rights Regulations submitted to the State Human Rights Committee (SHRC).
 The purpose of the regulations is to ensure and protect the legal and human rights of individuals receiving services in facilities or programs operated, licensed, or funded by DBHDS.

-Each variance application must reference the specific part of these regulations to which a variance is needed, the proposed wording of the substitute rule or procedure, and the justification for a variance.
-Such application must also describe time limits and other conditions for duration and the circumstances that will end the applicability of the variance.
-After considering all available information including comments, DBHDS intends to submit a written decision deferring, disapproving, modifying, or approving each variance application.
+Each variance application references the specific part of these regulations to which a variance is needed, the proposed wording of the substitute rule or procedure, and the justification for a variance.
+Such application also describes time limits and other conditions for duration and the circumstances that will end the applicability of the variance.
+After considering all available information including comments, the SHRC intends to submit a written decision deferring, disapproving, modifying, or approving each variance application.
 All variances shall be approved for a specific time period.
 The decision and reasons for variance will be published in a later issue of this Register.

-Purpose of notice: DBHDS is seeking comment on the application for the following proposed variance to the Human Rights Regulations at one private provider.
+Purpose of notice: The SHRC is seeking comment on the application for proposed new variance to the Human Rights Regulations for DBHDS’ Virginia Center for Behavioral Rehabilitation (VCBR).

-How to comment: DBHDS accepts written comments by email, fax, and postal mail.
-In order to be considered, comments must include the full name, address, and telephone number of the person commenting and be received by DBHDS by the last day of the comment period.
+How to comment: The SHRC accepts written comments by email, fax, and postal mail.
+In order to be considered, comments must include the full name, address, and telephone number of the person commenting and be received by DBHDS, who will provide them to the SHRC, by the last day of the comment period.
 All information received is part of the public record.